akizito/primero_setup/Local_Setup.md

 rails s
 ```

-Visit http://localhost:3000/ in your browser, and you should see the following page.
+Visit http://localhost:3000/ in your browser.
 Note that it can take a while to load for the very first time, as the frontend application bundle needs to be compiled.
-Because of this, it is easiest to leave the `npm` process running in the background if you are only making changes to the backend code.

 Log in using the default credentials `primero/primer0!`.